ap-atul/Farming-Assistance/README.md

 # Farming-Assistance
- An Android app to provide details about best farming practices which include type of seeds to use, type of fertilizers to use and crop that are suitable for the soil type.
-Also provide interface for understanding Government Schemes and give a feature to sell the harvest to the seller without the need of the agent.
+ An Android app to provide details about best farming practices which include the type of seeds to use, type of fertilizers to use and crop that are suitable for the soil type.
+Also, provide an interface for understanding Government Schemes and give a feature to sell the harvest to the seller without the need of the agent.

 # Technology Used
   1. SQLite for Database